xiuql/BDSIM4CEPC/manual/source/introduction.rst

 What BDSIM is suitable for
 --------------------------

-* single particle Monte-Carlo simulations of particle accelerators
+* Single particle Monte-Carlo simulations of particle accelerators
-* simulating beam loss in a particle accelerator
+* Simulating beam loss in a particle accelerator
-* simulating detector backgrounds from halo and machine background sources
+* Simulating detector backgrounds from halo and machine background sources

 What BDSIM is not intended for
 ------------------------------